ollecram/zee_einstein-gravity-in-a-nutshell/01_Part_I.md

 $$\ddot{\mathbf{r}} = -k \frac{\mathbf{r}}{r^3}$$ where $k \equiv GM$.

 #### Central force argument
+By saying that Newton's is a ***central field***  one means that

+ - List item

-By saying that Newton's is a ***central field***  one means that a special point exists in space (the field center) and that forces exerted by the field at any other point only depend by that other point's distance from the center. by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).
+a special point exists in space (the field center) and that the magnitude of thforce exerted by the field at any other point only depend by that other point's distance from the center, while . by taking the origin of one's coordinate system in the center, then force and position vectors are collinear (parallel).

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2MjgxMzcyXX0=
+eyJoaXN0b3J5IjpbLTYxNzE5NjU1Ml19
 -->